 - share some steps I’ve taken to address those problems

-- give you three free Yes, No, Maybe lists you can use yourself
+- give you five free Yes, No, Maybe lists you can use yourself

 Just here for the free lists?
 Skip to the end. 😉 For sex ed nerds with an interest in instructional design, however, read on.